 Step 1: Gather All Documents

-The first step is collecting all necessary documents, such as bank statements, cash book records, transaction receipts, and invoices.
-Accuracy here is key — missing documents can cause delays and errors in reconciliation.
+Collect all necessary documents such as bank statements, cash book records, receipts, and invoices.

 Step 2: Compare Closing Balances

-Check the ending balance in your cash book against the ending balance shown in the bank statement.
-Differences will indicate reconciling items that need further investigation.
+Check the ending balance in your cash book against the bank statement balance.

 Step 3: Match Transactions

-Identify transactions that appear in both the bank statement and your cash book.
-This step confirms which entries are already accounted for and which require adjustments.
+Identify transactions that appear in both the bank statement and cash book.

 Step 4: Identify Discrepancies